w99910/wazeloquent/README.md

 - ### take

-  Limit the number of rows.
+  Limit the number of rows in result.

   ```dart
   var userEloquent = UserEloquent();